raficelkouche/Quiz-app/PLANNING.md

  - add question button
  - create quiz button - redirect to MyQuizzes

+View Quiz Page
+ - only for creator access
+ - see all details and question on load
+ - edit function available

 Error Page
  - redirect page for all errors
  - specific error message